-Rather than hiding from what you don’t like or attaching yourself to abstractions, look within yourself.
 See yourself in the world just as the world is seen in you.
 You are not only the blood in your body, but the stars in your blood.
 You don’t have to climb a mountain to find what is already here.
 You only need to see.

 Look for lessons in what is already an intimate part of you.
 There is more wisdom in a crumbling leaf than in a thousand words about impermanence.